solkx/m3d/README.md

 ## 4. Cite (Important !!!)
 ```
 @article{liu2025m,
-  title={M 3 D: a Multimodal, Multilingual and Multitask Dataset for Grounded Document-level Information Extraction},
+  title={M3D: a Multimodal, Multilingual and Multitask Dataset for Grounded Document-level Information Extraction},
   author={Liu, Jiang and Li, Bobo and Yang, Xinran and Yang, Na and Fei, Hao and Zhang, Mingyao and Li, Fei and Ji, Donghong},
   journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
   year={2025},